G M Moore, Principal, Burnley College, University of Melbourne

 However, many of the adaptations to drought, fire, grazing and poor soils can be seen as general stress adaptations.
-Their existence would suggest that such trees should have the capacity to cope with stresses in general that would include the stresses that they are likely to experience in urban and regional landscapes.
-Under standing these adaptations should be useful in informing research into and selection of native trees for specific urban use.
+Their existence would suggest that such trees should have the capacity to cope with stresses in general which would include the stresses that they are likely to experience in urban and regional landscapes.
+Understanding these adaptations should be useful in informing research into and selection of native trees for specific urban use.

 This is not an argument in support of exotics over natives, but quite the contrary.
-It is an argument in support of knowledge of Australian species, so that appropriate choices can be made.
+It is an argument in support of knowledge of Australian species so that appropriate choices can be made.
 Such informed choices should see native species used successfully even in the most difficult of urban landscapes.
 Failure to understand the biology of native plants will see them planted as part of an ideology that is almost certain to lead to spectacular failures that would see the cause of planting native trees in such landscapes put back decades.
-It would be a repeat of past mistakes, but with out the justification of ignorance at the time.
-There is sufficient research and knowledge available now to indicate future directions in tree selections and breeding.
+It would be a repeat of past mistakes but without the justification of ignorance at the time.
+There is sufficient research and knowledge available now to indicate future directions in tree selection and breeding.

 CHOICES FOR SELECTION AND BREEDING OF TREES

-The first attempts to breed landscape trees in the modern era date back to the early 1900’s, although some species like elms and plane trees had been implicitly bred and selected for centuries.
-Many of these early attempts were aimed at developing trees that were pest or disease resistant (Harris 1992).
-The criteria used in these selection and breeding programs, related to inherent properties of the trees and their capacities to cope with certain pests, diseases and environmental stresses (Table 2)
+The first attempts to breed landscape trees in the modern era date back to the early 1900s, although some species like elms and plane trees had been implicitly bred and selected for centuries.
+Many of these early attempts were aimed at developing trees that were pest or disease-resistant (Harris 1992).
+The criteria used in these selection and breeding programs, are related to the inherent properties of the trees and their capacities to cope with certain pests, diseases and environmental stresses (Table 2)

 TABLE 2 Characteristics used in early tree selection and breeding programs (after Harris 1992)